DarekDGB/DigiByte-Adamantine-Wallet-OS/CONTRIBUTING.md

-# Contributing to DigiByte Adamantine Wallet
+# Contributing to DigiByte Adamantine Wallet OS

-**Adamantine Wallet** is not a traditional wallet.
+**Adamantine Wallet OS** is not a traditional wallet.
 It is a **full DigiByte Wallet OS**, architected as a modular, multi-client, multi-layer system integrating:

 - DigiAssets v3